fixmycrypto/FixMyCrypto/README.md

     "phrase": "apple banana pear watermelon kiwi strawberry apple banana pear watermelon kiwi strawberry",

+### Locked Words

+If you are certain that some of the phrase words are correct (both the position and the spelling), but not others, you can put a exclamation point (`!`) after the word(s) you're certain are correct.
+These locked words will not be substituted or swapped, which will speed up the search.

+E.g. if you're 100% sure that the first six words are correct, but not certain about the latter six words:

+    "phrase": "apple! banana! pear! watermelon! kiwi! strawberry! apple banana pear watermelon kiwi strawberry",

+Note: If you lock a word that turns out to be incorrect, the recovery will fail.
+Only do this for words you're 100% certain are correct!

 ### Unknown / Invalid Words

 If you know the position of a word but you have no idea what that word is supposed to be, replace it with an asterisk (`*`).
 For example, if you're certain that you're missing the 2nd word: